 I have fantasized about this play and I have performed a poor man’s version of this play a couple of times throughout my little league and beer-league softball career and I have witnessed this play in real life.
 It will always give me a thrill to watch it unfold, and when my thoughts wander mid-day at work or just before sleep, I often find myself watching that ground ball bound towards the hole beyond second, with Brandon Crawford gliding into frame...head down...glove outstretched...

-Brandon Crawford has always been a glove-first player in an era of I grew up watching Ozzie Smith VHS highlight videos with my older brother.
+I grew up watching Ozzie Smith VHS highlight videos with my older brother.
 We spent countless hours throwing a tennis ball against a garage door—pretending to snare a grounder up the middle to secure the final out of the World Series, rather than imagining a walk-off home run.
 We slept with our mitts under our pillows and I still play with the glove I got in sixth grade, re-laced and patched and spit in and comfortable only to my hand.

 I’ve been thinking a lot about how a batter can change their approach at the plate.
 There are countless things to tinker with in the attempt to swing a bat and hit a baseball.
 We have seen Brandon Crawford do this recently to great effect.
 He’s opened up his stance and shaved off excess movement to improve consistency in getting the barrel to the ball.
 A batter’s swing is a signature, but it’s also mechanical and can be taken apart like an engine and built back up with replacement parts.